Osama-arch/Osama-arch/README.md

 ## Background

-CAM/CNC technologist, Architectural Engineer and Candidate of Sciences (PhD) in Art Studies.
+CAM/CNC technologist, Architectural Engineer and Candidate of Sciences (PhD) in Art and Architecture Studies.

 Based in Minsk, Belarus.
 Open to remote work.